ComputeCanada/puppet-magic_castle/README.md

 `share_names` is can also be used to specify which shares to mount when there `terraform.instances` datastructure does not include any volume with the `nfs` tag.

+This class is compatible with [Amazon Elastic Filesystem](https://docs.aws.amazon.com/efs/).
+The variable `server` can be set to an EFS filesystem DNS name or IP address.

 ### parameters